lltfm/openness/works/the_epitomes_of_openness/contemplations/the_wildfire_of_bodies.md

+# Contemplations: The Wildfire of Bodies

-# What is "the wildfire of bodies"?
+### What is "the wildfire of bodies"?

 [Openness GPT](../../saltem_hoc/README.md#openness-gpt):